bloshchytska/ScandiToKnow/README.md

 ## Story

 ### Goal
-Compare and Identify similar images taken with the camera and show the Scandi-Story at the End, that belong to the image
+Compare and identify similar images taken with the camera and show the Scandi-Story at the end, that corresponds to the image using image comparison algorithm.

-### Used Methods
+### Methods used
-* Image Hashing, ImagePHash
+* Image hashing, ImagePHash
-* Hamming and Cartesian Distance
+* Hamming and Cartesian distance

 ### Flow

-1. Make a photo of the one of scandinavian illustrations
+1. Take a photo of one of scandinavian gods
 2. Find a similar image from the existing in the app db
-3. Display the result in the form of the found image and the relevant text
+3. Display the result in the form of the image found and the text describing it

 ## Authors

-* **Polina Panchenkova** - *Project Idea, Story, Illustration, Logo/Icon/Visual Design, Content* - [instagram](https://www.instagram.com/polina_panchenkova/)
+* **Polina Panchenkova** - *Project idea, story, illustration, icon and visual design, content* - [instagram](https://www.instagram.com/polina_panchenkova/)
-* **Anastasiia Bloshchytska** - *App Idea, Development, UX/UI/Visual Design* - [github](https://github.com/bloshchytska)
+* **Anastasiia Bloshchytska** - *App idea, software development, UX/UI and visual design* - [github](https://github.com/bloshchytska)

-## Built With
+## Tools used

 * [Android Studio 3.1.4](https://developer.android.com/)